WBLC Course Description & Session Info

 Derivatives: Their Role in Corporate Finance

-Derivatives played a significant role in the collapse of Enron Corporation in 2001 and, more recently, the failure of Lehman Brothers and the financial crisis of 2007-2008.
-This course examines the principal derivatives available in today’s markets – options, forward and futures contracts, swaps, mortgage-backed securities, CDOs and CLOs – and how they can be used to hedge or speculate on risk.
+Derivatives played a significant role in the collapse of Enron Corporation in 2001 and, more recently, the near-failure of AIG and the financial crisis of 2007–2008.
+The course examines the principal derivatives available in today’s markets — options, forward and futures contracts, swaps, mortgage-backed securities, CDOs and CLOs — and how they can be used to hedge or speculate on risk.
 The course addresses how a corporation can assess the business and financial risks it faces and decide whether it should hedge those risks using derivatives.

 Private Equity in Emerging Markets